 BICI is domiciled and licensed as an admitted insurer in the state of Wisconsin.
 BSUI is a licensed business entity producer, domiciled as an insurance producer and an MGA in the state of Texas, and a licensed agency in all 50 states, Washington D.C. and Puerto Rico.
 BSUI does business as "Bowhead Specialty Insurance Services" in California, Illinois, Nevada, New York, Utah and Virginia.
 Our ability to write business, however, is currently largely based on our relationship with AmFam.
 Through our relationship with AmFam, we are able to write business on an admitted basis in all 50 states and Washington D.C. and on a non-admitted basis in all 50 states, Washington D.C. and Puerto Rico.
-As of March 31, 2024, there were five states in which 5.0% or more of our gross written premiums were concentrated: California (17.0%), Florida (12.5%), Texas (9.5%), New York (7.9%) and Ohio (5.3%).
+For the six months ended June 30, 2024, there were four states in which 5.0% or more of our gross written premiums were concentrated: California (15.9%), Florida (14.9%), Texas (11.2%), and New York (7.4%).

 We founded our business in September 2020, recognizing a favorable pricing environment and a growing and unmet demand from brokers and policyholders for craft solutions and quality service in complex lines of business.
-We built a nimble, remote-friendly organization able to attract best-in-class talent that we source nationwide to service this demand, with 216 employees as of March 31, 2024 across the country who are committed to operational excellence and superior service.
+We built a nimble, remote-friendly organization able to attract best-in-class talent that we source nationwide to service this demand, with over 220 employees as of June 30, 2024 across the country who are committed to operational excellence and superior service.
 We are backed by capital provided by GPC Fund and our strategic partner, AmFam, a mutual insurer with an "A" (Excellent) financial strength rating from A.M.
-Best as of March 31, 2024 and approximately \$7.0 billion of policyholder surplus as of December 31, 2023.
+Best as of June 30, 2024 and approximately \$7.0 billion of policyholder surplus as of December 31, 2023.
 We originate business on the paper of AmFam through BSUI writing policies issued by AmFam under the name of AmFam and reinsure 100.0% of the insurance business we originate to BICI, our wholly-owned insurance company subsidiary.
 Our partnership with AmFam has enabled us to grow quickly but prudently, deploying capital and adding employees when business and growth justified.